Arc-Cloud/Team04-RISCV-Proj/statements/Maximilian.md

 #### Teamwork
 Teamwork was definitely the most integral part to our completion of this project, without every member working so well together it wouldn't have been possible to achieve all of our goals.

-I have believe I have definitely improved my team-working skills through this project.
+I believe I have definitely improved my team-working skills through this project.
 Improving my ability to:
  - Better communicate ideas
  - Reference other people's ideas before just going ahead with implementation
  - Reach out to others to have a clear understanding of the project as a whole and in what direction it is heading